Discovering Origami

 This lady (pictured on the left) from the Edo era is absorbed in folding origami.
 It was a popular pastime.

-During the reign of Empress Taisho (1912-1926) the use of square coloured paper became widespread and teaching of origami began in schools.
+During the reign of Empress Taisho (1912-1926) the use of square coloured paper became widespread and the teaching of origami began in schools.

 And this black origami dragon was made by Yukki's brother!
+It's amazing, isn't it!

 Origami at Zusetsu